 This auction has not been started yet.

-This 5-foot square artwork is a reproduction of an original acrylic painting by Empire artist Mark Mehaffey, winner of the 2020 Outdoor Gallery competition.
+This 5-foot square artwork is a reproduction of an original painting by Ann Arbor artist Carrie Hensel, winner of the 2022-2023 Outdoor Gallery competition.
 The panel is lightweight aluminum finished with a weather-resistant coating.
 It now hangs on the GAAC’s exterior walls, and may be viewed at any time.
 Proceeds from the auction benefit the GAAC’s Outdoor Gallery project.